-Add your own tax rates in Xero to charge or record sales tax on your invoices, bills and transactions.
+Add your own tax rates in Xero to charge or record VAT on your invoices, bills and transactions.
 Each tax rate can have multiple components and you can have as many rates as you need.
-For example, sales tax and state tax.
 You can apply default tax rates to accounts in your chart of accounts.

-Your previous sales tax returns might be a good source of information for the taxes to set up in Xero for tax reporting.
+Your previous VAT returns might be a good source of information for the taxes to set up in Xero, and report to HMRC.
 The tax components display on the PDF invoice or bill.

 Default tax rates

 The most commonly used tax rates are already set up in Xero.

 These rates have default settings determining where transactions that use these rates are reported on the VAT Return - you might like to review this before editing the default rates or creating new rates.
 You can add your own rates as necessary if the default rates do not meet your needs, or edit the default rates - pay particular attention to the 'Tax type' as this determines how these rates are reported.
 It may be best to contact your accountant or bookkeeper if you are unsure of how to set your tax rates up.
 The default tax names and their rates set up in Xero are:

 |20% (VAT on Income)||20%|

 |5% (VAT on Expenses)||5%|

 |Zero Rated EC Services||0%|